Saad Bin Zafar

-Saad Bin Zafar (سعد بن ظفر; born 10 November 1986) is a Pakistani-born international cricketer who represents Canada in international cricket and is currently the captain of the Canada men's national team.
-Saad performs as an all-rounder.
-He is a left-handed batsman and a slow left-arm orthodox bowler.
+Saad Bin Zafar (سعد بن ظفر; born 10 November 1986) is a Pakistani-Canadian cricketer who represents Canada in international cricket and is the current captain of the Canadian national cricket team.
+Saad is a left-handed all-rounder.

-Saad holds the world record for completing his maximum quota of overs (4 overs in a 20-over match) without conceding a run in a men's T20I match and has the 5th most maiden overs bowled in T20I career.
+As a bowler, Saad holds the world record for completing his maximum quota of overs (4 overs in a 20-over match) without conceding a run in a men's T20I match and has the 7th most maiden overs bowled in T20I career.

-Saad also currently holds the record for the highest strike rate of 414.28 in a T20I innings.
+As a batsman, Saad also currently holds the record for the 3rd highest strike rate of 414.28 in a T20I innings.